Pantone Vs CMYK Colors: What are the Key Differences?

 2. Printing Process

 Pantone uses the spot color printing process to get the desired printing outcome.
-However, CMYK uses a full-color printing process to bring the utmost printing results.
+However, CMYK uses a full-color printing process to bring the utmost printing results for packaging like stand-up pouches, paper bags, tags or labels, and stickers.

 3. Cost-efficiency